Beverly, Chicago: Courts and governance

 and with the rest of Cook County, it is in the first judicial district of the Supreme Court of Illinois and the state's appellate courts.
 All of Beverly east of Western Avenue is in Calumet Township in Cook County.
 The area west of Western Avenue is in Worth Township.
 Townships in Chicago were abolished for governmental purposes in 1902, but are still used for property assessment.

 Public safety

 Beverly is in the Chicago Police Department's 22nd district, whose headquarters is nearby in Morgan Park.
-Chicago Fire Department Engine121/Truck40 is located at 1724 West 95th Street.
+Chicago Fire Department Engine 121 / Truck 40 is located at 1724 West 95th Street.

 Postal service

 Beverly's ZIP Codes are 60620, 60643, and 60655.
 One U.S. Post Office is located in the community at 10238 South Vincennes Avenue, and some are located in nearby Auburn Gresham, Roseland, and Morgan Park community areas.

 Transportation

 Public transportation

 Within Beverly, Metra operates five stations on the Rock Island District line, providing daily inbound commuter-rail service to LaSalle Street Station in Chicago and outbound service to the Joliet Transportation Center.
 The line stops approximately every four blocks in a distinct difference between other regions it services: the 91st Street station, 95th Street station, 99th Street station, 103rd Street station, and the 107th Street station.
 All stations are in Zone C for fare-collection purposes.

 The 95th/Dan Ryan station on the Chicago Transit Authority (CTA)'s Red Line, the 14th busiest rapid-transit station on the Chicago "L" in June 2019, is in nearby Roseland.
 Local buses include the CTA 95, 103, and 112 routes with full-time service, and part-time service on the 9 CTA route and the 349 and 381 Pace routes.